 Now that you know what not to do, take a look at some of the things employers and recruiters want you to do.

-Brush up on your LinkedIn and networking skills.
-As one of our professionals, Darryl Glover, stated, “only a small percentage of jobs are filled by job boards and 80% are through networking and referrals.”
+- Brush up on your LinkedIn and networking skills.
+As one of our professionals, Darryl Glover, stated, “only a small percentage of jobs are filled by job boards and 80% is through networking and referrals.”
 Build up your online reputation; join networks, discussions, post relevant articles and be noticed.
-It doesn’t hurt to contact current and ex employees at the company to find out more about the company culture and their experience there.
+It doesn’t hurt to contact current and ex-employees at the company to find out more about the company culture and their experience there.

-Let your personality shine in your CV and in person.
-Include interesting hobbies outside of work, any volunteering, freelancing, and don’t be afraid to be your (professional) self.
+- Let your personality shine in your CV and in person.
+Include interesting hobbies outside of work and volunteering, freelancing, and don’t be afraid to be your (professional) self.
 Hiring managers want you to have a personality, as well as the abilities to perform well in your role.